 Treasurer’s Report and Minutes of Previous Meeting:

-Motion by Walschburger, 2nd by Potell to approve the Treasurer’s Report as printed.
-The February 14, 2019 Board and Business Meeting Minutes will be presented at the April 11, 2019 meetings.
+Motion by Walschburger, 2nd by Ashby to approve the Minutes and Treasurer’s Report as printed.
 Voice Vote.
 Motion Carried.

 President – Steve Rayne

 The May 10, 2019 Police Week Memorial and Reception was cancelled due to weather conditions.
 The event may be rescheduled for early October.

 The Board of Directors positions up for election in August are President, 1st Vice-President, Treasurer, and Positions #2, #4, and #6.
 The following members contacted Nomination Committee Chairman to sign up for the open board of director positions.
 President- Bob Barnard Position #2 – Fred Walschburger

 1st Vice-President – Matt Potell Position #4 – Jim St.John